Herbal Remedies for Allergies: Natural Antihistamines

 For thousands of years, people have used stinging nettle to treat nasal and respiratory problems such as chest congestion, cough, runny nose, asthma etc.

 Some experts of herbal medicines state that stinging nettle has antihistamine acts as well as commercial antihistamine drugs but without any adverse effect such as dry mouth or drowsiness.
 According to them, stinging nettle works by inhibiting the body in producing histamine.

-Many clinical studies also report that taking 300 milligrams daily of nettle’s freeze-dried extract can provide relief for people with allergies.
+A number of clinical studies also reported that taking 300 milligrams daily of nettle’s freeze-dried extract could provide significant relief for people with allergies.

 Quercetin is a flavonoid that has antioxidant activity.
 It works by reducing inflammatory reactions due to histamine, which is usually involved in allergy symptoms such as itching and sneezing.

 How to get quercetin naturally?
 Many foods contain quercetin such as: unpeeled apples, black tea, red grapes, onions etc. But almost herbal experts suggest that you can also get quercetin in garlic.
 You can get it just simply by adding generous amount of garlic to your favorite foods.

 The only problem you will get when eating garlic is its odor.
 For the easiest way, there are many odorless garlic supplements you can buy at health food stores or pharmacies.

 You may have heard that ginkgo is a natural booster for the brain's work.
 This herb, which is considered as favorite herb in Traditional Chinese Medicine, has useful chemical compounds called ginkgolides.
 Some clinical researches show these chemical substances, found in ginkgo’s leaf extract, works by interfering platelet-activating factor that play a key role in triggering conditions such as: allergies and asthma.